frazer-lab/iPSCORE_Multi-QTL_Resource/README.md

 ## QTL pipeline and analysis
 Contains scripts for:
+1. Filtering WGS variants
+2. Genotype PCA
-1. Processing and quantile-normalization of RNA-seq and ATAC-seq
+3. Processing and quantile-normalization of RNA-seq and ATAC-seq
-2. PEER optimization
+4. PEER optimization
-3. QTL mapping and conditional analysis
+5. QTL mapping and conditional analysis
-4. P-value multiple correction
+6. P-value multiple correction

 ## Figures
 Contains scripts for generating figures in the paper